martingrambow/faasterBench/ReadMe.md

 	```
 	./buildWrapper.sh
 	```
-2. (a) **Combine packacke.json files and install different versions of the same packet* If your two functions rely on different versions or different dependencies alltogether, there are minute details to consider:
+3. **Combine packacke.json files and install different versions of the same packet** If your two functions rely on different versions or different dependencies alltogether, there are minute details to consider:
 If requiring the same package in two different versions, import one or both utilizing an alias, shown with the example  of jquery here
 	```